About The Hub

 - PageFundingThe Hub is grateful for the generous support of: Current funders Rockefeller Foundation Pritzker Innovation Fund Bernard and Anne Spitzer Charitable Trust William and Flora Hewlett Foundation Blue Haven Initiative Rodel Foundation Past funders Engie General Electric Chevron Harmon Family Foundation The Energy for Growth Hub's funders and partners make it possible for us to advance our mission of ending global energy poverty.Learn More

-- PageIn the Media"U.S. Push for a Global Clean Energy Transition Can Start in Africa," Council on Foreign Relations, May 28, 2021 "Report: How Biden can 'go big' on Power Africa," Devex, March 25, 2021 "Sub-Saharan Africa needs fair access to global carbon budget," World Economic Forum, March 22, 2021 "Biden’s crusade against fossil fuels won’t work in Africa," Quartz, March 11, 2021 "Cabling Africa: the great data race to serve the ‘last billion'," Financial Times, January 31, 2021 "1 Big Thing: Rethinking power in developing nations," Axios Generate, January 26, 2021 "Q&A- African renewable sector needs focus on infrastructure, “bankable investments,” Reuters Global Market Forum, December 10, 2020 "Over 3.5 billion lack reasonably reliable access to electricity," Axios Future, August 22, 2020 "Why Hasn't Africa Gone Digital?"
+- PageIn the Media"Poor countries push for lenience in banning fossil-fuel financing," Axios, September 14, 2021 "U.S. Push for a Global Clean Energy Transition Can Start in Africa," Council on Foreign Relations, May 28, 2021 "Report: How Biden can 'go big' on Power Africa," Devex, March 25, 2021 "Sub-Saharan Africa needs fair access to global carbon budget," World Economic Forum, March 22, 2021 "Biden’s crusade against fossil fuels won’t work in Africa," Quartz, March 11, 2021 "Cabling Africa: the great data race to serve the ‘last billion'," Financial Times, January 31, 2021 "1 Big Thing: Rethinking power in developing nations," Axios Generate, January 26, 2021 "Q&A- African renewable sector needs focus on infrastructure, “bankable investments,” Reuters Global Market Forum, December 10, 2020 "Over 3.5 billion lack reasonably reliable access to electricity," Axios Future, August 22, 2020 "Why Hasn't Africa Gone Digital?"
 Scientific American, August 11, 2020 "12 reasons why gas should be part of Africa's clean energy future," World Economic Forum, July 23, 2020 "A post-COVID agenda for a 'zombie-free' recovery of Africa's power markets," Sustainable Energy for All, July 21, 2020 "Trump administration seeks to use global aid for nuclear projects," The Hill, June 11, 2020 "Trump's push to use global aid for nuclear projects alarms development groups," The Hill, May 6, 2020 "The five mistakes we're making in the fight against global energy poverty," World Economic Forum, November 5, 2019 "California's Blackout is Africa's Everyday Reality,"OneZero, October 14, 2019 "Five Myths About Energy Poverty," Scientific American, October 13, 2019 "Global Energy Inequality Goes Deeper Than Bitcoin," OneZero, September 10, 2019 "Africa’s Cities Are About to Boom – and Maybe Explode," Bloomberg, July 25, 2019 "Another lens onto Bitcoin's energy use," Axios, July 17, 2019 "As global energy access improves, cost and reliability lag," Axios, July 2, 2019 "Scaling Power for Global Prosperity," Stanford Social Innovation Review, Spring 2019 "Global energy programs expand access but aim too low on goals," Axios, April 1, 2019 "Power suppliers offer off-grid solutions to Africa’s growing cities," Financial Times, March 11, 2019 "1 BIG THING: Building up Africa's Power," Axios Generate, February 26, 2019 "When Keeping the Lights on Is Not Enough," Wall Street Journal, January 28, 2019 "When it Comes to Energy, Big is Beautiful," Nonprofit Chronicles, December 9, 2018 "More affordable electricity would transform Africa," CNN Business, October 18, 2018 "Can Nigeria solve its energy crisis?"
 Foreign Affairs, September 25, 2018Learn More

 - PageLeadershipOur Leadership Executive Director Todd Moss is Executive Director of the Energy for Growth Hub, visiting fellow at the Center for Global Development, nonresident scholar at Rice University’s Baker Institute, nonresident fellow at the Payne Institute at the Colorado School of Mines, former U.S.Learn More